George Camocke: Service to England

 Camocke was made a commander of the Lion, a 60-gun ship, and fought with her at the Battle of Beachy Head (1690) and at the Battle of Barfleur (1692).
-He was later wounded while setting fire to a three-deck French ship at La Hogue and was promoted to first lieutenant of the Loyal Merchant soon after (1692–93).
+He was later wounded while setting fire to a three-deck French ship at La Hogue and was promoted to first lieutenant of the Loyal Merchant soon after (1692–1693).
 The Loyal Merchant was part of the fleet that sailed to the Mediterranean with Sir George Rooke.

 Camocke became the commander of the Owner's Goodwill fire ship in 1695 and a promotion to the brigantine Intelligence followed afterwards.
 With Camocke aboard his new vessel, Intelligence bombarded Calais.
 In December 1697, she was decommissioned and Camocke's circumstances became grim.
 He repeatedly appealed to the Admiralty for assistance which he they soon granted him.
 He was then appointed to a guard ship but was not content to be stationed on an uncommissioned ship.
 Camocke sought help from the Admiralty again.

 On 11 September, Camocke was appointed commander of the sloop Bonetta.
 She sailed the North Sea and the northern coast of Ireland.
 In June 1702, Camocke was promoted in rank and took command of the frigate Speedwell that sailed along the coasts of Ireland.
 Over the next eight years, Camocke used the Speedwell successfully against the enemy's privateers.
 He became commander of the Monck (60 guns) in the spring of 1711 and once again captured troublesome privateers.
 In May 1712, Camocke wrote that he had been "used ill by the whigs".
 He claimed that he had a promise of a vice admiralship in the service of the Tsar of Muscovy.
 Camocke also suggested that the King should pardon the West Indies pirates who were in possession of several ships.
-Camocke wanted the Royal Navy sent to the Bahamas to force the reduction of trade between the West Indies and Guinea and had considered a 50-gun Cadiz ship for this task.
+Camocke wanted the Royal Navy sent to the Bahamas to force the reduction of trade between the West Indies and Guinea and had considered a 50-gun Cádiz ship for this task.